-TEI Council: Update P5 subset Rationale: the Stylesheets are built against the Guidelines, so there needs to be a (more or less) up-to-date copy of the Guidelines in the Stylesheet repository.
-This copy of the Guidelines, the file “p5subset.xml”, is updated monthly by Council members.
-Step-by-Step Instructions: Get the p5subset.xml (two possibilities): from a fresh build of the P5 dev branch (preferably on Jenkins, at a URL such as https://jenkins.tei-c.org/job/TEIP5-dev/lastSuccessfulBuild/artifact/P5/release/xml/tei/odd/p5subset.xml) build the p5subset locally use your local copy of the P5 dev branch or install via docker start the TEI docker container change to the [relative path to TEIC/TEI/ directory]/P5 directory run make test after you finish the steps below, don’t forget to clean your directory with make clean to make sure that files generated while running the test are removed again Change to the Stylesheets dev branch Update the version of the p5subset.xml in the Stylesheets/source/ directory in the Stylesheets dev branch: cp -p [relative path to TEIC/TEI/ directory]/P5/p5subset.xml source/p5subset.xml.
-For example, if you have the TEIC/TEI/ repo in ~/TEICouncil/repos/TEI/ and the TEIC/Stylesheets repo in ~/TEICouncil/repos/Stylesheets/, you would issue: $ cd ~/TEICouncil/Stylesheets/ $ cp -p ../P5/p5subset.xml source/p5subset.xml Run Test2 to make sure that the results are as expected (run in the docker image if you are using the docker approach): $ cd Test2 $ ant test Error handling in Test2 (if there are no errors from Test2 process, go on to Test, below.): The vast majority of all errors from Test2 will be “diff errors”, i.e. a difference between a file generated from processing with the new p5subset (in the Test2/outputFiles/ directory) and the corresponding file that had previously been generated from processing with the old p5subset (in the expected-results/ directory).
+TEI Council: Update P5 subset Rationale The Stylesheets tests can succeed only against either the release branch of P5, or the dev branch of P5, but often not against both simultaneously.
+For instance, the Stylesheets dev branch sometimes successfully builds against P5 release, but fails against P5 dev branch.
+On release day, we need the Stylesheets release branch to build against P5 release branch successfully i.e. we need the tests to work with the release branch against the release branch without producing any errors.
+Changes on either side (Stylesheets or Guidelines) may break either build.
+The Stylesheets test procedure in particular is quite fragile, and if it fails, the build fails.
+For instance, since the contents of desc elements are copied over into schemas, even a small change (like adding a comma) to an element description in the Guidelines might break the Stylesheets build.
+Since the Stylesheets are built against the Guidelines, there needs to be a (more or less) up-to-date copy of the Guidelines in the Stylesheet repository.
+This copy of the Guidelines is a file called “p5subset.xml” and it is stored in the source/ directory.
+Building the Guidelines in the TEI repository does not put a new copy of p5subset.xml into the Stylesheets/source/ directory.
+In order to keep the version of the p5subset.xml in the Stylesheets repository up to date, that file is updated monthly by Council members.
+Step-by-Step Instructions: Update your local copies of both the TEI and Stylesheets repositories.
+Get the p5subset.xml by completing either step 2.1 or 2.2: from a fresh build of the P5 dev branch (preferably on Jenkins, at a URL such as https://jenkins.tei-c.org/job/TEIP5-dev/lastSuccessfulBuild/artifact/P5/release/xml/tei/odd/p5subset.xml) build the p5subset locally: use your local copy of the P5 dev branch or install via docker Start the TEI docker container change to the TEI/P5 directory: cd [relative path to TEIC/TEI/ directory]/P5.
+For example, cd /tei/TEI/P5 run make clean test.
+Note: The purpose of the clean command is to clean your repository of any previously generated files Change to the Stylesheets dev branch: cd ../.. cd tei/Stylesheets Update the version of the p5subset.xml in the Stylesheets/source/ directory in the Stylesheets dev branch: cp -p [relative path to TEIC/TEI/ directory]/P5/p5subset.xml source/p5subset.xml.
+For example, if you have the TEIC/TEI repo in ~/TEICouncil/repos/TEI/ and the TEIC/Stylesheets repo in ~/TEICouncil/repos/Stylesheets/, you would issue: $ cd ~/TEICouncil/Stylesheets/ $ cp -p ../P5/p5subset.xml source/p5subset.xml Run Test2 to make sure that the results are as expected (run in the docker image if you are using the docker approach): If you are using Docker, make sure you are in the tei/Stylesheets directory first: cd tei/Stylesheets Change directory to Test2: $ cd Test2 Once you are in Test2, run $ ant test If there are no errors from the Test2 process, proceed to the Test/ process outlined in steps 5 and 6.
+If there are errors from the Test2 process, complete steps 4.1 to 4.6: The vast majority of all errors from Test2 will be “diff errors”, i.e. a difference between a file generated from processing with the new p5subset (in the Test2/outputFiles/ directory) and the corresponding file that had previously been generated from processing with the old p5subset (in the expected-results/ directory).
 If the process stops with an error that is not a diff error, notice whether it's due to something failing to load that the testing process requires.
 If that's the case, read the error message carefully and see if you can figure out what's failing (and reach out to Council members for help).
-See Troubleshooting, below for an example failure of the ant process and a simple fix.
+See the Troubleshooting section, below for an example failure of the ant process and a simple fix.
 In the case of a diff error, examine the differences generated.
 If the differences are what you would expect given the change in P5 (which is by far the most common case), just copy the output file to be the new expected results file.
 For example, if one of the changes made to P5 was to add an English gloss for mentioned, a diff error would be entirely expected.
 It would look like

 [path]/Test2/expected-results/testPure1.rng [echo] ERROR: DIFF